Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Conclusions

 \section{Conclusions}

-In this paper, we calculated the electric field correlator in a non-Abelian plasma at NLO.
-The non-Abelian electric field correlator is constructed in a gauge invariant way.
-In the hierarchy $Mv\gg Mv^2\gtrsim T$, it encodes all essential information of the non-Alelian plasma that determines the heavy particle bound state dissociation and formation rates that appear in the Boltzmann and rate equations for quarkonium transport in the QGP and DM bound state formation in the early universe.
+In this paper, we studied the electric field correlator for medium-induced bound state formation and dissociation in a non-Abelian plasma.
+The non-Abelian electric field correlator is constructed in a gauge invariant way by appropriately taking into account the Wilson lines.
+In the hierarchy $Mv\gg T$, it encodes all essential information of the non-Alelian plasma that determines the heavy particle bound state dissociation and formation rates that appear in the Boltzmann and rate equations for quarkonium transport in the QGP and DM bound state formation in the early universe.

 We carried out NLO calculations in $R_\xi$ gauge and showed that all the $\xi$ dependence cancels when summing over all contributing diagrams.
+The finite temperature part of our fixed order calculation is valid for $E\gtrsim m_D$, while resummation is needed otherwise.
 We also systematically investigated the UV and IR behaviors of the electric field correlator.
-On the UV side, we found that the renormalization group running of the electric field correlator is fully determined by the running of the coupling constant, and is consistent with results previously reported in the literature (see e.g.~\cite{CaronHuot:2009uh,Burnier:2010rp,Laine:2021uzs}).
+On the UV side, we found that the renormalization group running of the electric field correlator is fully determined by the running of the coupling constant, which is similar to the case of the correlator defining the heavy quark diffusion coefficient (see e.g.~\cite{CaronHuot:2009uh,Burnier:2010rp,Laine:2021uzs}).
 More specifically, we found that the multiplication of the electric field correlator and the coupling constant $g^2$ is scale independent.
 On the IR side, we explicitly demonstrated that all the collinear and infrared divergences cancel.
 Using the NLO result of the electric field correlator, we calculated bound state dissociation rates and formation cross sections for the ground and the first two excited states in a Coulomb potential.
 Finally, we discussed the applicability range of our calculations.